MongoDBMongoDB

 MongoDB BSON Type(s)Apache Arrow DataTypeNotes

-BinaryUtf8Encoded as hexadecimal string for lossless representation.
+BinaryUtf8Encoded as a hexadecimal string for lossless representation.

 MongoDB BSON Type(s)Apache Arrow DataTypeNotes

-ArrayUtf8Arrays are stringified as JSON to avoid schema conflicts when element types vary across documents.
+ArrayUtf8Stringified as JSON to avoid schema conflicts when element types vary across documents.

 DocumentUtf8 (JSON)Nested documents serialized as JSON strings.
 Empty documents do not contribute to schema inference.